 Hacking is not always hacking - even if cyberattacks are almost always referred to as such in the headlines.
 Attempts to get into IT systems through phishing emails are happening far more frequently because software and antivirus programs are virtually powerless against such attacks.
-Phishing targets individual employees because they can serve as a gateway to penetrate IT assets.#Cloud Security #Security Awareness #Security Risk Assessment #Security Strategy Architecture #SIEM #SOC #Vulnerability Management
+Phishing targets individual employees because they can serve as a gateway to penetrate IT assets.#Cloud Security #Security Awareness #Security Risk Assessment #Security Strategy Architecture #SIEM #Cyber Defense Center #Vulnerability Management

 Phishing is indeed the most popular way to launch cyberattacks, according to a new study on cyber security in the UK.
 According to the study, phishing emails were the most common cyberattack weapon last year, followed by other attacks with viruses or other malware.
 Phishing falls under the umbrella of "social engineering" because criminals use the human relationships of their victims and their social skills to attack computer systems.